Pope Leo XIV: Church policy

 Discussing the ordination of women in October 2023, Prevost stated that the "very significant and long tradition of the church" makes it impossible to consider women as priests and that "the apostolic tradition is something that has been spelled out very clearly."
 By contrast, he observed that the possibility of women deacons has been the subject of two Vatican commissions, demonstrating "openness to giving consideration" to that question.
 He also cautioned that the ordination of women as deacons "doesn't necessarily solve a problem" and could create new issues.
 Commenting on Pope Francis's 2023 appointment of three women as members of the Dicastery for Bishops, which he headed, he noted that their perspectives often align with other members but can introduce new valuable viewpoints.

 As a cardinal, Prevost was a vocal proponent of synodality, one of Pope Francis's signature initiatives.
 Prevost suggested that the participation and co-responsibility of all the faithful could address the polarization in the church.
 In May 2023, Prevost said that episcopal leadership should prioritize faith over administration.
 The first priority is to "communicate the beauty of the faith, the beauty and joy of knowing Jesus."
 Also in May 2023, Prevost said he has faith that "the Holy Spirit is [...] pushing us towards a renewal."
 He stated that all the faithful are "called to the great responsibility of living what I call a new attitude," which is "to listen first of all to the Holy Spirit, to what He is asking of the Church."

+The pope is expected to have an expanded role for the College of Cardinals in his papacy.
+In January 2026, he announced he would like to meet with them annually as a group of advisors.